jdrichardsappacad/authenticate-me-nothunk/part-1-backend.md

 Assign `PORT` to `5000`, add a user password and a strong JWT secret.

+> Recommendation to generate a strong secret: create a random string using
+> `openssl` (a library that should be installed in your Ubuntu/MacOS shell
+> already).
+Run `openssl rand -base64 10` to generate a random JWT secret.

 Next, you will create a `js` configuration file that will read the environment variables loaded and export them.